Characters from the show Santa Clarita Diet

 - Butch Lesbian: Downplayed but she is a pretty tough and serious cop who is dating Lisa come Season Two.

-- Cloud Cuckoo Lander: Her interactions, especially with Joel, are so hilariously strange due to the combination of Joel's nervous awkwardness and her unending seriousness and when alone with her thoughts she paint pictures of all of the clues (Gary's finger, Dan's murder, Joel) to the murders in Santa Clarita and doesn't connect everything even with it quite literally staring her in the face.
+- Cloud Cuckoo Lander: Her interactions, especially with Joel, are so hilariously strange due to the combination of Joel's nervous awkwardness and her unending seriousness.
+When alone with her thoughts, she paints pictures of all of the clues (Gary's finger, Dan's murder, Joel) to the murders in Santa Clarita and doesn't connect everything even with it quite literally staring her in the face.

 - Comforting the Widow: She and Lisa get together less than a couple of weeks after Dan's disappearance.

 - The Comically Serious: She's always very monotonous and serious.

 - Determinator: Good God.
 Every time the Hammonds seem to have outsmarted her, she always finds another way to follow up her case.
 Example: she has a strong feeling that the evidence against Dan was merely planted.
 So, the Hammonds use Gary to leave a phony message on Dans cell phone to prove her wrong.
 Her next move, take the phone and find out if any messages were deleted to find out if the message was genuine.
 She just never gives up on anything.

 - Easily Impressed: By the end of Season Two, despite that what she saw has really impressive, she was convinced rather easily that Sheila is some sort of "messiah".

 - Fantastic Catholicism: She is a devout Christian and constantly espouses about Jesus and God when speaking to people such as the Hammonds.